Ferris-Labs/site-draft/content/en/docs/Overview/ferris_fx/UserGuide/landing_page.md

   Overview of the FerrisFX Dashboard.
 ---

 The FerrisFX  Landing page provides insights and analytics around typical platform related metrics mostly related to Data Ops and detailed event handling.
-It can be finetuned and tailored to customer specific needs.
+It can be fine tuned and tailored to customer specific needs.

 In this specific use case the insights and analytics of the FerrisFX Data Platform are highlighted as follows: